 At least 30 minutes before baking, turn on your oven to preheat on the highest setting (but not on the broil setting).
 For most ovens, this is about 500.
 If you have a pizza stone, place it into the cold oven to preheat, too.
 If not, just skip this step – this recipe works well baking the pizza on a room-temp (not preheated) baking sheet pan.

-Using the flour provided, sprinkle about 2 Tablespoons onto a clean countertop.
+Using all-purpose or bread flour, sprinkle about 2 tablespoons onto a clean countertop.
 Remove the dough ball from the bag, and place it onto the floured surface.
 Sprinkle more flour onto the dough, and smooth the flour gently over top.

 With floured fingers, begin pressing firmly into the middle of the dough.
 Continue pressing the middle of the dough, thinner and outward, leaving about 1-2 inches of the outer rim undeflated (for the crust).
 Occasionally, lift your dough from the counter, to ensure it isn’t sticking – if it is, just slide a butterknife underneath to free it, and toss a bit more flour underneath.

 Once your dough is stretched to about 10” (see photo to the left), stop pressing and allow the dough to rest.
 You may use this time to gather ingredients, and any additional toppings you’d like to use.

 After about 10 minutes of resting, grab either a pizza paddle (if using a pizza stone)** or a parchment-lined baking sheet pan.
 Whichever you use, sprinkle the cornmeal liberally over the surface.